kamailio/kamcli/README.md

 Should work on: Ubuntu or Mint

-To get kamcli completely installed on Debian, run following commands:
+To get kamcli completely installed on Debian with MySQL support, run following commands:

 ```
 apt-get install python python-pip python-dev